Reemh/taco/README.md

 # taco
-This should be my master's thesis about table comparison (taco).
+My master's thesis about table comparison (taco).

+This repository is the client side, whereas, the server side is [taco_server](https://github.com/Reemh/taco_server).